Capital District Transportation Committee (CDTC)

-All federal aid projects scheduled for our four county region are listed in our latest Transportation Improvement Program (TIP) document.
-To find the listings for your municipality click the link below and choose your area from the dropdown menu labeled "Location".
-For county or state projects specifically in those locations, use the "Sponsor" drowpdown menu to choose County or NYSDOT.
+All federal aid projects scheduled for CDTC's four county region are listed in our latest Transportation Improvement Program (TIP) document.
+To find the listings for your municipality click the link below and choose your area from the drop down menu labeled "Municipality".
+For county or state projects in those municipalities, choose County or NYSDOT in the "Sponsor" drop down menu.

 CDTC is committed to ensuring that no person is excluded from participation in, or denied the benefits of, its metropolitan transportation planning process on the basis of race, color, national origin, sex, age, disability, or economic status, as protected by Title VI of the Civil Rights Act of 1964 and related statutes and regulations.
-You may request additional information by contacting CDTC as described below.
-If you believe you have been subjected to discrimination under Title VI or related statutes or regulations, you may file a written complaint with the CDTC by completing this form and sending it to Attention: Executive Director, CDTC; 1 Park Place; Albany, New York 12205, or by sending an e-mail to email@example.com.
+You may request additional information by contacting CDTC.
+If you believe you have been subjected to discrimination under Title VI or related statutes or regulations, you may file a complaint to CDTC by sending your written complaint to Attention: Executive Director, CDTC; 1 Park Place; Albany, New York 12205, or by sending an e-mail to email@example.com.

-For further details about the scope of Title VI protections and their relationship to the work we perform here, please visit this link to view our Nondiscrimination page, or click the link below for our Title VI Plan.
+For further details about the scope of Title VI protections and their relationship to the work we perform here, please visit our Nondiscrimination page, or click the link below for our Title VI Plan.

 Planning studies focus research and outreach efforts on a specific topic such as safety, bike infrastructure, freight etc. and offer objective guidance to policy makers on, among other things, the current state of affairs, the options available to them going forward and the implications of particular policy choices.
-Below are links to several types of planning study, from local linkage studies (tying transportation planning to land use policy) to state planning studies.
+Below are links to several types of planning studies, from community level linkage program plans (tying transportation planning to land use policy) to other CDTC plans and non-CDTC plans.

 Non-CDTC Planning Products (State and Local)